codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/example-deploy-demochat-to-kubernetes-cluster.md

 %}

 {:start="5"}
-5. Then just click on the button `Deploy`
+5. Then just click on the button `Deploy`.

 {:start="6"}
-6. The mongo service will appear on your Kubernetes dashboard
+6. The mongo service will appear on your Kubernetes dashboard.

 {:start="7"}
-7. Click on the button `Add New Service` to create a Demochat service
+7. Click on the button `Add New Service` to create a Demochat service.

 {:start="8"}
-8. Use the screenshot below to specify the parameters of Demochat service
+8. Use the screenshot below to specify the parameters of Demochat service.

 {: .table .table-bordered .table-hover}
 | Parameter          | Value                                     |